-How Does Your Name Affect Your Future?
-Maybe Not In The Way You'd Expect
+Does Your Name Predict Your Future?

 "What's in a name?"
 Shakespeare's Juliet asked the question in Renaissance Verona, and all these years later people are still wondering — though now the question is addressed with scientific studies about what your name might mean for your future, as opposed to just musings from a balcony.
 At the moment, though, science more or less concludes that names aren't so much of an indication of a person's future success as they are an indication of what sort of parents that person has.
 And parents, obviously, do have a big impact on a person's future success.

 Parents nowadays are choosing from a wider variety of names for their children, and that means that the names you pick as a parent tends to say more about you than it did in, say, the 1970s when just about every girl was apparently named Jennifer.
 Unlike the olden days around mid-century when 95 percent of all babies had one of the 1000 most popular names in the country, today 27 percent of babies have a name that's not on that list.
 What's more, parents are thinking more outside the box, going with names inspired by television, like Daleyza and Arya.
 And parents are also becoming increasing fans of peculiar spellings — there are lots more Jasmines than there used to be, but we also have a lot more Jasmyn, Jazzmine, and Jazmyns than we used to, too.

 All of which means that American name uniformity looks something like this:

 So as our names become less uniform, patterns begin to emerge about what sorts of parents give their children which sorts of names.